 OneDrive rarely suffers from downtime or service issues.
 However, recently, OneDrive got a strange little error, many users found the OneDrive “Backup” tab missing.
 Continue reading this article to find the causes and solutions to the problem.

-Why is “Backup” Tab Missing in OneDrive?
+Why is the “Backup” Tab Missing from OneDrive?

 Strangely, the OneDrive “Backup” tab lost suddenly, but this is actually just a small error.
 It is usually caused by the following reasons:

-Actually you have not logged in.
+Actually, you have not logged in.